 History and Mission of WHO Prequalification

-Today, we have prequalified almost 1,500 products — in vitro diagnostics (IVDs), male circumcision devices, medicines, vaccines, immunization devices and cold chain equipment, and vector control products — that are prequalified and have assisted in improving public health in low- and middle-income countries (LMIC).
+Today, we have prequalified almost 1,500 products — in vitro diagnostics (IVDs), male circumcision devices, medicines, vaccines, immunization devices and cold chain equipment, and vector control products — that have assisted in improving public health in low- and middle-income countries (LMIC).
 WHO prequalification has become a trusted and reputed symbol for safety, quality and efficacy across stakeholders.

 What types of product does WHO prequalify?

 IVD prequalification covers a wide array of diagnostics for both endemic and epidemic diseases in LMIC.

 Medicines prequalification currently covers HIV/AIDS, malaria, TB, reproductive health, hepatitis, diarrhoeal diseases and selected neglected tropical diseases.
 It recently intiated prequalification of biotherapeutic products: selected products to treat certain types of cancer, and human insulin for diabetes.

 Vaccines prequalification covers all vaccines required for routine immunization against 24 priority diseases, while immunization devices prequalification covers all equipment needed for an effective national vaccine programme.

 Vector control prequalification is the "newest" prequalification product stream, focusing on assessment of new products used for the prevention of vector-borne disease.
 Products assessed include bed nets, sprays and larvicides.